coohanlonCode/java8_newFeatures-/src/main/resources/Java8_Cheatsheet_total_README.txt

 				- DoubleSupplier having one abstract method getAsDouble()
 				- BooleanSupplier having one abstract method getAsBoolean()

-		#12 XXXXXXXXXXXX

-			- WHAT:
+		#12 PREDEFINED FUNCTIONAL INTERFACES - Consumer FUNCTION

+			- WHAT: takes a single input and return nothing/void.
+This is equivalent of a functional void method.

 			- WHY:
+				1. Save code
+				2. Used to do utility tasks, such as logging, that do not return anything.
+				3. To modify object by pass by reference

-			- SYNTAX:
+			- SYNTAX: Consumer<inputObjectType> myRefVar = inputParam -> logic
+					  myRefVar.accept(inputObject);

 		#13 XXXXXXXXXXXX